-The Graduate Education Association strives to disseminate information regarding different programs in the School of Education and in other units of the College; promote better communication among graduate students, faculty, and administration of the School of Education; represent the graduate students of the School of Education at official functions and on committees of The College of William and Mary; assist graduate students with such matters as the provision of a limited number of mini-grants which provide reimbursements to cover transportation. lodging, and conference registration fees; provide for an exchange of ideas among scholars of various fields; promote social activities for its members; and adjudicate student honor code infractions.
+The Graduate Education Association strives to disseminate information regarding different programs in the School of Education and in other units of the College; promote better communication among graduate students, faculty, and administrators in the School of Education; represent the graduate students of the School of Education at official functions and on committees of The College of William and Mary; assist graduate students with such matters as the provision of a limited number of mini-grants which provide reimbursements to cover transportation, lodging, and conference registration fees; provide for an exchange of ideas among SCHOOL OF EDUCATION- STUDENT ORGANIZATIONS scholars of various fields; promote social activities for its members; and adjudicate student honor code infractions.
 All graduate students in the School of Education who have been admitted to a program and/or are enrolled in one or more classes are members.